particle-iot/DeviceInfoLedger/README.md

 You can use the cloud-based configuration without using the DeviceInfoLedger, if desired.
 You can also use the DeviceInfoLedger with a local configuration, not using the remote configuration option.

-## Cloud-based configuration
+## Configuration

+This library supports three levels of configuration, all of which are optional:

+- Local (on-device) configuration
+- Product, owner, or organization cloud-to-device ledger
+- Device-specific cloud-to-device ledger

 Using Ledger, this library supports a default configuration using a cloud-to-device ledger (scoped to a product, owner, or organization).
+This is good for making settings cloud-based instead of on-device, so you can change fleet settings without having to update code.

 It also supports an optional per-device configuration using a cloud-to-device device ledger (scoped to a device).
-The per-device configuration overrides specific values in the product default, making it easy to just change one setting and leave the others as the default value.
+The per-device configuration overrides specific values, making it easy to just change one setting and leave the others as the default values.

 Configuration support key (string) and value pairs, using types that can be represented in JSON and `Variant` including: